Brady-Higgins/ScheduleApp/README.md

 # ScheduleApp
-Early Stages of Devolpment.
+#Early Stages of Devolpment
 - A schedule creator application
 -Skill Devolpment Focus of Project is to practice Java file reading, Java Swing , and get work into a >1500 line project.

-Devolpment Needed:
+#Devolpment Needed:
 -Time Algorithim has a few bugs to work out -Annotation
 -Transfer to no specific bounds for display items and allow resizing